myrrlyn/myrrlyn.net/source/uses.html.md

 -100℉ (from 70℉ to -30℉).
 Isn’t it important that phones work in these environments?

-Anyway.
-I haven’t used the phone enough to leave further comment.
+I’ve had the phone for almost a year now and I’m, by and large, okay with it.
+I wouldn’t say *happy*, given that I strongly dislike the no-buttons aesthetic and the notch is, while not crippling, still noticeable and moderately annoying.
+I also strongly dislike the home screen layout choices Apple made.

+But it’s functional, and the hardware quality is undeniably better than any Android phone I’ve yet used, so I guess there’s that.
+I’ll probably keep it until I finally manage to break it, or two or three years and it obsoletes.

 ## Keyboard

-I have two [WASD][9] keyboards in the Dvorak layout that I greatly enjoy.
+I have two [WASD] keyboards in the Dvorak layout that I greatly enjoy.
 My favorite part of them is that the Dvorak scheme is controlled by a switch on the back that remaps the scan codes of each key, so that it can be plugged into a computer expecting the QWERTY US keymap without any change to software.

+I also use a custom keyboard cover for my MacBook.
+This has the downside of requiring a software change in order to use, and greatly confuses anyone who wants to use my laptop, but I find it very convenient both in the occasional glance down and in keeping the bare keyboard somewhat less weathered.

 # Software

 ## Operating Systems

-I run Arch Linux on my desktop and servers.
+I run [Arch Linux] on my desktop and servers.
 I’ve been using it for the last few years and while it was extremely rocky at first, now that I’ve figured out what I’m doing it’s been very solid and a joy to use.